mattatcha/scaneo/README.md

 Generate code to convert `*sql.Row` and `*sql.Rows` into arbitrary structs.
 Works with any database driver.
 Don't have to worry about database columns and struct names matching.
 No reflection.
+No ORM magic.

-For people who know SQL and only need `sql.QueryRow` and `sql.Query`.
+For people who know SQL and only want `sql.QueryRow` and `sql.Query`.

 ## Installation